Brampton GO Station

-Brampton GO Station is a railway station served by GO Transit and Via Rail, located at 27 Church Street West in downtown Brampton, Ontario, Canada.
+Brampton Station (Gare Brampton Innovation District GO), known as Bramption Innovation District GO for sponsorship reasons, is a railway station served by GO Transit and Via Rail, located at 27 Church Street West in downtown Brampton, Ontario, Canada.
 It is directly connected to the Downtown Brampton Terminal which serves GO Transit and Brampton Transit buses.

 History

 Brampton station opened in 1856 as a part of the Grand Trunk Railway (GTR) line between Toronto and London.
 The current station building was built in 1907.

 The GTR was acquired by the Canadian National Railway (CN) in 1923, then in 1977 CN's passenger rail division was transferred to Via Rail.

 GO Transit began serving the station in 1974 with the creation of the Georgetown line (now Kitchener Line).

 A new second platform on the south side of the tracks was built 2009-2011 featuring a covered section, improved lighting and security systems as well as an automatic snow melting system.

+Passengers arriving at the Brampton Innovation District GO station may wish to pay particular attention to whether they are disembarking in the direction of the historic station on Church Street, or the Pick up/Drop off Zone on Station Street/George Street North.
+A photo of the Pick up/Drop off Zone on Station Street/George Street North appears adjacent to the article references below.

 Previously only the north track had been accessible to passenger trains with a tunnel underneath the track for passengers entering from Station Street/George Street North.

 In July 2014 Metrolinx (GO Transit) purchased the station from CN for $2.5 million.

+In late June 2023, the City of Brampton announced it had entered an agreement with Metrolinx to rename the station as "Brampton Innovation District GO" for 10 years.
+New signage was expected to be installed in fall 2023.